azuka31/Eduwork-Coding-Journey/notes/task_12.md

 	17. Find Longest-Serving Employees:
 	•	Write a query to list the top 5 employees with the earliest hire dates.
 	18. Search Employees by Address:
-	•	Write a query to find employees living in the city ‘New York’.
+	•	Write a query to find employees living in the address 'Bowness Road'
 	19. Filter Employees by Last Name:
-	•	Write a query to find all employees with the last name ‘Smith’.
+	•	Write a query to find all employees with the last name vocal character
 	20. Find Employees Without a Manager:
 	•	Write a query to list all employees who do not report to anyone (ReportsTo IS NULL).
 ```